 GPU-aware I/O

-functions in the BP4 and BP5 engines can receive user buffers allocated on the host or the device in both Sync and Deferred modes.
+The Put and Get functions in the default file engine (BP5) and some streaming engines (SST, DataMan) can receive user buffers allocated on the host or the device in both Sync and Deferred modes.

 Note

 If ADIOS2 is built without GPU support, only buffers allocated on the host are supported.
-If ADIOS2 is built with any GPU support, by default, the library will automatically detect where does the buffer memory physically resides.
+When GPU support is enabled, the default behavior is for ADIOS2 to automatically detect where the buffer memory physically resides.

 enum class MemorySpace